 I made the Watermelon Gazpacho towards the end of summer.
 This dish comes together easily for a quick and elegant option for entertaining.
 Watermelon flesh is blended with bell peppers, mint, and spices, then topped with diced vegetables.
 It pairs perfectly with crispbreads.

-This Persian Rose Tea also comes together easily and is a great way to use up any extra rose petals you may have on hand (I bought a bag on Amazon a few months ago and am still working my way through it).
+This Persian Rose Tea also comes together easily and is a great way to use up any extra rose petals you may have on hand.
 Boiling water is steeped with Earl Grey tea leaves, cardamom, and rose petals.
 It has also been perfect for our sore throats from the many many times we have been sick this winter (my daughter started preschool and my son started Kindergarten- they have been so kind in sharing).

 Keskul-e-Fugara (Turkish Milk and Almond Pudding) Recipe